JuliaStrings/TinySegmenter.jl/benchmark/README.md

 ## Benchmark text
 [The Time Machine](https://en.wikipedia.org/wiki/The_Time_Machine) written by H.G.
 Wells translated by Hiroo Yamagata.
-The text is allowed to use and copy including business use with copy rights.
+The text is allowed to use and copy including business use with copy rights under CC BY-SA 2.0

 http://www.genpaku.org/timemachine/timemachineu8j.txt